Trusted by:

 If you need a practical signature that is clear and you don’t like too many curves, Satisfy may be a fantastic choice.
 It's a signature typeface that combines a modern touch with stylish design aesthetics.
 This decorative handwriting script isn’t overly complex, which is a big advantage.
 It may be considered as one of the fonts for email signatures.

-It's great for custom fonts in branding or personal projects where a mix of style and readability is key.
+It’s a great signature style font for branding or personal projects where a mix of style and readability is key.

 Best for: Minimal certificates, modern branding